 - § 5.24 Conversion to become a national bank. - (a) Authority.
 12 U.S.C.
 35, 93a, 214a, 214b, 214c, and 2903. - (b) Licensing requirements.
-A state bank, a stock state savings association, or a Federal stock savings association shall submit an application and obtain prior OCC approval to convert to a national bank charter.
-A Federal mutual savings association that plans to convert to a national bank must first convert to a Federal stock savings association under 12 CFR part 192. - (c) Scope. - (1) This section describes procedures and standards governing OCC review and approval of an application by a state bank, a stock state savings association, or a Federal stock savings association to convert to a national bank charter. - (2) As used in this section, state bank includes a state bank as defined in 12 U.S.C.
+A State bank, a stock State savings association, or a Federal stock savings association must submit an application and obtain prior OCC approval to convert to a national bank charter.
+A Federal mutual savings association that plans to convert to a national bank must first convert to a Federal stock savings association under 12 CFR part 192. - (c) Scope. - (1) This section describes procedures and standards governing OCC review and approval of an application by a State bank, a stock State savings association, or a Federal stock savings association to convert to a national bank charter. - (2) As used in this section, State bank includes a State bank as defined in 12 U.S.C.
 214(a). - (d) Policy.
 Consistent with the OCC's chartering policy, it is OCC policy to allow conversion to a national bank charter by another financial institution that can operate safely and soundly as a national bank in compliance with applicable laws, regulations, and policies.
 A converting financial institution also must obtain all necessary regulatory and shareholder approvals.
-The OCC may deny an application by any state bank, stock state savings association, and any Federal stock savings association to convert to a national bank charter on the basis of the standards for denial set forth in § 5.13(b), or when conversion would permit the applicant to escape supervisory action by its current regulators. - (e) Procedures- - (1) Prefiling communications.
-The applicant should consult with the appropriate OCC licensing office prior to filing if it anticipates that its application will raise unusual or complex issues.
-If a prefiling meeting is appropriate, it will normally be held at the OCC licensing office where the application will be filed, but may be held at another location at the request of the applicant. - (2) Application.
-A state bank, a stock state savings association, or a Federal stock savings association shall submit its application to convert to a national bank to the appropriate OCC licensing office and send a copy to its current appropriate Federal banking agency.
-The application must: - (i) Be signed by the president or other duly authorized officer; - (ii) Identify each branch that the resulting bank expects to operate after conversion; - (iii) Include the institution's most recent audited financial statements (if any); - (iv) Include the latest report of condition and report of income (the most recent daily statement of condition will suffice if the institution does not file these reports); - (v) Unless otherwise advised by the OCC in a prefiling communication, include an opinion of counsel that, in the case of a state bank, the conversion is not in contravention of applicable state law, or in the case of a Federal stock savings association, the conversion is not in contravention of applicable Federal law; - (vi) State whether the institution wishes to exercise fiduciary powers after the conversion; - (vii) Identify all subsidiaries, bank service company investments, and other equity investments that will be retained following the conversion, and provide the information and analysis of the subsidiaries' activities, the bank service company investments, and the other equity investments that would be required if the converting bank or savings association were a national bank establishing each subsidiary or making each bank service company investment or other equity investment pursuant to §§ 5.34, 5.35, 5.36, 5.39, 12 CFR part 1, or other applicable law and regulation;
+The OCC may deny an application by any State bank, stock State savings association, and any Federal stock savings association to convert to a national bank charter on the basis of the standards for denial set forth in § 5.13(b), or when conversion would permit the filer to escape supervisory action by its current regulators. - (e) Procedures- - (1) Prefiling communications.
+The filer should consult with the appropriate OCC licensing office prior to filing if it anticipates that its application will raise unusual or complex issues.
+If a prefiling meeting is appropriate, it will normally be held at the OCC licensing office where the application will be filed, but may be held at another location at the request of the filer. - (2) Application.
+A State bank, a stock State savings association, or a Federal stock savings association must submit its application to convert to a national bank to the appropriate OCC licensing office and send a copy to its current appropriate Federal banking agency.
+The application must: - (i) Identify each branch that the resulting bank expects to operate after conversion; - (ii) Include the institution's most recent audited financial statements (if any); - (iii) Include the latest report of condition and report of income (the most recent daily statement of condition will suffice if the institution does not file these reports); - (iv) Unless otherwise advised by the OCC in a prefiling communication, include an opinion of counsel that, in the case of a State bank, the conversion is not in contravention of applicable State law, or in the case of a Federal stock savings association, the conversion is not in contravention of applicable Federal law; - (v) State whether the institution wishes to exercise fiduciary powers after the conversion; - (vi) Identify all subsidiaries, bank service company investments, and other equity investments that will be retained following the conversion, and provide the information and analysis of the subsidiaries' activities, the bank service company investments, and the other equity investments that would be required if the converting bank or savings association were a national bank establishing each subsidiary or making each bank service company investment or other equity investment pursuant to §§ 5.34, 5.35, 5.36, 5.39, 12 CFR part 1, or other applicable law and regulation;